PowerShell/PowerShell/README.md

 PSRP communication is tunneled through OMI using the `omi-provider`.
 These build steps are not part of the `./build.sh` script.

+> PSRP has been observed working on OS X, but the changes made to OMI to
+> accomplish this are not even beta-ready and need to be done correctly.

 #### OMI

 ```sh